alessiotomarelli95/YuGiOhDeckBuilder/README.md

 ```

 As the deck-building process requires the user to add cards to their decks from a pre-prepared list,
-it is also necessary to fill the "carte" (cards) table with a number of entries, before using the program.
+it is also necessary to fill the "carte" (representing all available cards) table with a number of entries, before using the program.
 To simplify the process of dealing with Yu-Gi-Oh! cards, only the following fields have been created as requirements:
 • Coice (Code): an 8-digit string (e.g. 59509952);
 • Nome (Name): the name on top of a card (e.g. Archlord Kristya);